-This means that if your immigration case is not an asylum case and you are in England or Wales, you cannot get legal aid advice or representation.
+This means that if your immigration case is not an asylum case and you are in England or Wales, you generally cannot get legal aid advice or representation.
 You can no longer get legal aid, for example, for family migration cases, including family reunification applications under the Refugee Convention; matters around student visas; or visitor visas.
-If you are facing deportation, you cannot get legal aid if your case does not have an asylum or Article 3 element.
-You cannot get legal aid for Article 8 cases – the right to family and private life.
+If you are facing deportation, you cannot get legal aid if your case does not have an asylum or Article 3 (of the European Convention on Human Rights) element.
+You generally cannot get legal aid for Article 8 cases – the right to family and private life.

 Exceptions in England and Wales

-There are some non-asylum immigration cases that may still get legal aid: certain cases where there has been domestic violence; cases involving Special Immigration Appeals Commission (SIAC) proceedings; and certain immigration applications for leave to enter or remain in the UK made by victims of trafficking.
+There are some non-asylum immigration cases that may still be eligible for legal aid: certain cases where there has been domestic violence; cases involving the Special Immigration Appeals Commission (SIAC); and certain immigration applications made by victims of trafficking.